outofcontrol/mediawiki-to-gfm/README.md

 Mediawiki to GFM is a script to convert a set of [Mediawiki](https://www.mediawiki.org) pages to [Github Flavoured Markdown](https://github.github.com/gfm/) (GFM).
 This script was written from a necessity to convert a MediaWiki installation to a Gitlab wiki.
 This code is based on [MediaWiki to Markdown](https://github.com/philipashlock/mediawiki-to-markdown) by [Philip Ashlock](https://github.com/philipashlock/).
 Philip graciously gave us permission to post our version as a new project.

-Major differences include the additon of PHPUnit tests, code is broken into classes, deprecated code removed, work around for a bug in Pandoc added, fix for a common MediaWiki user error added, other small changes other small changes.
+Major differences include the addition of PHPUnit tests, code is broken into classes, deprecated code removed, work around for a bug in Pandoc added, fix for a common MediaWiki user error added, other small changes other small changes.

 ## Requirements